dymmond/edgy/docs/migrations/discovery.md

     The `application` can be anything from Esmerald, Starlette, Sanic and even FastAPI.

-The structure above of `myproject` has a lot of files and the one higlighted is the one that contains the application object with the [Migration](./migrations.md#migration) from Saffier.
+The structure above of `myproject` has a lot of files and the one higlighted is the one that contains the application object with the [Migration](./migrations.md#migration) from Edgy.

 ### How does it work?

-When no `--app` or no `SAFFIER_DEFAULT_APP` environment variable is provided, Saffier will **automatically look for**:
+When no `--app` or no `SAFFIER_DEFAULT_APP` environment variable is provided, Edgy will **automatically look for**:

-* The current directory where `saffier` is being called contains a file called:
+* The current directory where `edgy` is being called contains a file called:
     * **main.py**
     * **app.py**
     * **application.py**

     !!!
 Warning
-        **If none of these files are found**, Saffier will look **at the first children nodes, only**, and repeats the same process.
+        **If none of these files are found**, Edgy will look **at the first children nodes, only**, and repeats the same process.
 If no files are found then throws an `CommandEnvironmentError` exception.

-* Once one of those files is found, Saffier will analised the type of objects contained in the module and will check if any of them contains the `Migration` object attached and return it.
+* Once one of those files is found, Edgy will analised the type of objects contained in the module and will check if any of them contains the `Migration` object attached and return it.

-* If Saffier understand that none of those objects contain the `Migration`, it will do one last attempt and try to find specific function declarations:
+* If Edgy understand that none of those objects contain the `Migration`, it will do one last attempt and try to find specific function declarations:
     * **get_application()**
     * **get_app()**

-This is the way that Saffier can `auto discover` your application.
+This is the way that Edgy can `auto discover` your application.

 !!!
 Note
     Flask has a similar pattern for the functions called `create_app`.
-Saffier doesn't use the `create_app`, instead uses the `get_application` or `get_app` as a pattern as it seems cleaner.
+Edgy doesn't use the `create_app`, instead uses the `get_application` or `get_app` as a pattern as it seems cleaner.

 ## Environment variables

-When generating migrations, Saffier **expects at least one environment variable to be present**.
+When generating migrations, Edgy **expects at least one environment variable to be present**.

 * **SAFFIER_DATABASE_URL** - The database url for your database.

-The reason for this is because Saffier is agnostic to any framework and this way it makes it easier to work with the `migrations`.
+The reason for this is because Edgy is agnostic to any framework and this way it makes it easier to work with the `migrations`.

 Also, gives a clean design for the time where it is needed to go to production as the procedure is